Skip to content

 7. University of Idaho

-The University of Idaho combines the feel of a smaller campus with respected programs in natural resources, agriculture, and engineering.
-A 3.0 GPA is right at the school’s average, though higher scores can help with more competitive majors.
-Moscow’s tight-knit college town atmosphere is attractive if you’re looking for close faculty support and community.
+The University of Idaho combines the feel of a smaller campus with respected programs in natural resources, agriculture, engineering, and mining — the College of Natural Resources manages one of the largest university-owned forests in the country (the McCall Field Campus).
+U of I is also home to the only ABET-accredited college of engineering in Idaho and has strong ties to Idaho National Laboratory, a major Department of Energy research facility.
+A 3.0 GPA is right at the school’s average, though higher scores can help with more competitive majors like computer science and nuclear engineering.
+Moscow’s tight-knit college-town atmosphere at the Idaho-Washington border is attractive if you’re looking for close faculty support, access to the outdoors, and a community where students routinely connect with professors outside of class.

 • Location: Moscow, ID